brooklyns-games/Balance-Blocks/README.md

 - Text dirty render
 - merge sprite groups
+- clickables
+- when sprite is killed, kill game sprite too

 - Seesaw detects greater than, less than, and equal to
   - blocks are slipping off